lVlyke/lithium-angular/README.md

 * **Full AoT compiler support** - Lithium supports AoT compilation.
 See [here](/docs/aot-guide.md) for more info.
 * **Can be used with other reactive libraries** - Lithium has full compatability with other decorator-based libraries like [NGXS](https://github.com/ngxs/store).

-Read through the [intro guide](/docs/intro-guide.md) to get to know Lithium's core features and view the [example app](https://github.com/lVlyke/lithium-angular-example-app) to see more advanced use cases.
+Read through the [intro guide](/docs/intro-guide.md) to get to know Lithium's core features and view the [example app](https://github.com/lVlyke/lithium-angular-example-app) to see Lithium in action with real-world use-cases.
 Full [API](/docs/api-reference.md) documentation is also available.

 ## Installation

-The project can be installed [via **npm**](https://www.npmjs.com/package/@lithiumjs/angular) using the following command:
+Lithium can be installed [via **npm**](https://www.npmjs.com/package/@lithiumjs/angular) using the following command:

 ```bash
 npm install @lithiumjs/angular